Meet the team

 Rhea Warner, Woodland Wellbeing Programme Manager

-Rhea’s career has been centred around working with people who struggle with their mental health including supporting people to make changes to their drug and alcohol use and supporting young people in finding their place and building their resilience.
-One thread that has existed for 20 years is a passion for working with groups in a natural environment, being continually amazed at witnessing the power of nature to heal and help people tolerate distress.
+Rhea’s career has focused on supporting people who struggle with their mental health, including helping individuals make changes to their drug and alcohol use and assisting young people in building resilience and finding their place in the world.
+A consistent thread throughout her 20 year journey has been a deep passion for working with groups in natural environments, where she continues to be inspired by the healing power of nature and its ability to help people tolerate distress.

 Amy Stone, Impact Manager